 Whether it is to showcase the historical traditions of the community, or to bring up issues of interest of the Taiwanese indigenous people, Kulele conveys their rich and diverse history through contemporary, modern metalwork.

-The wild boar on the spacebar, noticeable hawk feather on its top represents the aristocracy class of men (the sun) and women (lily).
+The wild boar on the spacebar, noticeable hawk on its top represents the aristocracy class of men (the sun) and women (lily).
 The meadow beneath consists of triangular snake totems, which symbolized the ancestor of Paiwan people.
 All the patterns implicate the spirit of Paiwan culture.